 Peterson bookended his LSU baseball career with a 5-2 record and 3.86 ERA in 2019.
 He was selected in the seventh round of the 2019 MLB Draft by the Washington Nationals, bringing a mid-90s fastball, developing curveball, and home run mythology to the pros.

-The reliever’s college career was up and down, but he gave LSU a true icon on the baseball diamond that fans who watched him inside Alex Box Stadium at Skip Bertman Field should never forget.
+The reliever’s college career was up and down, but he gave LSU a true iconic moment on the baseball diamond that fans who watched him inside Alex Box Stadium at Skip Bertman Field should never forget.